 Students can also study HSC Creative and Performing Arts courses through the Sydney Catholic Schools, Viva Program.

 One hundred (100) hours to be completed in one board developed syllabus or board endorsed language course over one continuous 12-month period between Years 7–10 but preferably in Years 7–8.

 Learning languages opens minds to differences where diversity is seen as a regular part of society.
 Proficiency in languages provides a resource that encourages more effective engagement with the global community.
 The study of languages strengthens essential foundational skills for literacy.
 It also fosters intellectual and emotional development, and cultural understanding.

-The college offers elective language courses in Years 9-10:
+The College offers elective language courses in Stage 5 (Years 9 and 10):

 - NSW School of Languages (for languages other than Italian)

 The role Vocational Education and Training (VET) courses play in helping students prepare for further education, training, employment and lifelong learning is widely recognised by key stakeholders in education.

 Students in NSW have the option of studying VET courses at school, through TAFE NSW or other training providers.
 VET courses provide students with practical learning that gives them a head start with their career, and many may be counted towards the ATAR and are suitable for students on both academic and vocational pathways.
 All courses have dual accreditation with the NSW Education Standards Authority (NESA) and the Australian Skills Quality Authority (ASQA).